Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions

 \section{Abstract}

-We investigate transverse charge and spin dc Josephson current in superconductor/ferromagnet/superconductor junction where the ferromagnet has inhomogeneous magnetic structure.
-The transverse Josephson effect arises from non-trivial structure of the magnetization.
-The magnetic structure manifested in the transverse charge Josephson effect is essentially different from that discussed in the context of anomalous Hall effect, reflecting the disspationless nature of Josephson current.
+We investigate transverse charge and spin dc supercurrents in a ferromagnet coupled to a superconductor where the ferromagnet has inhomogeneous magnetic structure.
+These transverse supercurrents arise from non-trivial structure of the magnetization.
+The magnetic structure manifested in the transverse charge supercurrent is essentially different from that discussed in the context of anomalous Hall effect, reflecting the disspationless nature of supercurrent.
 Possible candidates of magnetic structure to verify our prediction are also discussed.